Where is the Downtown Waterfront?

 Boston needs to move beyond a parcel-by-parcel approach to development that shortchanges the public by failing to advance comprehensive visions for our city’s neighborhoods.
 Boston can make better use of this site along the public waterfront than a parking garage or an overbearing and inaccessible tower.
 The challenges of climate change and inequality in our city require district-wide, comprehensive solutions that center the needs of people and their communities in both the planning process and the ultimate design and use for this site.
 In saving the public’s waterfront, we can advance an accessible, inclusive, vibrant, and climate resilient waterfront for all.

 How does this fit with the Aquarium's mission?

 Though we are well known as a destination for visitors from around the world who are interested in marine life, the Aquarium’s core mission is ocean conservation.
-Given the intersection between sea level rise and climate change, creating a world-class approach to resiliency on Central Wharf (via the Blueway), advocating for a district-wide plan for a climate ready downtown waterfront and opposing a project that ignores the potential impacts on adjacent properties is very consistent with our mission.
+Given the intersection between sea level rise and climate change, creating a world-class approach to community resiliency in Boston’s neighborhoods and along its waterfront is essential.
+Advocating for a district-wide plan for a climate ready downtown waterfront and opposing a project that ignores the need to address climate change or advance environmental justice is consistent with our mission.

 Are there others involved in bringing the pressing issues facing Boston’s harbor, its public waterfront, and other waterways to the forefront of the public conversation?
 Is there public polling on these issues?